Integers expressible as the sum of two rational cubes: Sketch of the proofs of Theorems --

 for an absolute constant $c > 0$; here, $dy$ is the $G(\R)$-invariant $($resp.\ $G(\Z_p)$-invariant$)$ measure on~$Y(\R)$ $($resp.\ $Y(\Z_p))$ given by $dr_2\,dr_3\cdots dr_8/(\partial A_1/\partial r_1)$, where $r_1,\ldots,r_8$ are the coordinates on~$V$. \end{theorem}

-To prove Theorem \ref{mainctgthm}, we use geometry-of-numbers techniques introduced by the second author in~\cite{Bhargavadensityofquinticfields} to count these integer points in this unbounded but finite-volume region, along with the circle/smoothed delta method of Ramanujan--Hardy--Littlewood--Kloosterman--Duke--Friedlander--Iwaniec--Heath-Brown~\cite{Heath-Brown} to restrict the count to integer points on the quadric.
-This combination of techniques was first studied by Ruth~\cite{Ruth}, while a generally applicable method was given by the first author~\cite{leventcircle}.
-We take the method of~\cite{leventcircle} further in this article in order to carry out this count.
+To prove Theorem \ref{mainctgthm}, we wish to count integer points on the quadric $Y$ within a fundamental domain for the action of $G(\Z)$ of $V(\R)$.
+To accomplish this, we combine geometry-of-numbers techniques as in \cite{Bhargavadensityofquinticfields,BS1} with the circle/delta method as in \cite{HB}.
+This combination of techniques was first studied by Ruth~\cite{Ruth} in his thesis, while a more generally applicable method for this counting problem was sketched by the first author in \cite{leventthesis,leventcircle}.
+This paper represents the first published account of the method; here, we fill in the details and also take the method considerably further in order to carry out the desired asymptotic count (both upper and {\it lower} bounds) and thereby prove Theorem~\ref{mainctgthm}.
+We expect that the method, now developed fully and in this generality, will be useful in a number of other contexts.

-Specifically, in the ``main body'' of the fundamental domain the circle method is applicable and we use it to count integral zeroes of our quadratic form in an approximate cube in $\R^8$.
-Meanwhile, in the majority of the cusp of the fundamental domain, we apply a divisor bound to bound the point count by something which is sufficiently sharp (because the volume integral for the fundamental domain converges quickly).
-Finally, deep in the cusp, we show that the integral points on the quadric correspond to identity elements of the Selmer group, which can be counted separately.

-One novel aspect in our use of the circle method is that we give a new interpretation of the singular integral and singular series arising in the circle method in terms of real and $p$-adic integrals with respect to Haar measure on $G$.
-Specifically, we prove that the $G$-invariant measure $dy$ (also known as the Gelfand--Leray form) on $Y$ can be re-expressed as $c\, dA_3\, dg$ for a constant $c$, where $dg$ is a Haar measure on $G$.
+One novel aspect in our use of the circle method is that we prove a new interpretation of the singular integral and singular series arising in the circle method in terms of real and $p$-adic integrals with respect to Haar measure on $G$.
+Specifically, we prove that the $G$-invariant measure $dy$ (also known as the Gelfand--Leray form) on the quadric $Y$ can be re-expressed as $c\: dA_3\, dg$ for some constant $c$, where $dg$ denotes a Haar measure on $G$.
+This allows us to compute the global constants much more easily and directly.

 We also prove a generalization of Theorem~\ref{mainctgthm} where we allow weighted counts, where the weights are defined by suitable congruence conditions.
 The local densities for such weighted counts are then computed in terms of integrals with respect to the measure $dy$, and re-expressed in terms of Haar measure on $G$, using our aforementioned interpretations for the singular integral and singular series.